Compute

 1. Log in to the CCE console and click the cluster name to access the cluster console.

 2. In the navigation pane, choose Add-ons.
-On the displayed page, locate the Cloud Native Cluster Monitoring add-on and click Install.
+On the displayed page, locate Cloud Native Cluster Monitoring and click Install.
 In addition to the monitoring capabilities, this add-on interconnects monitoring data with Monitoring Center.

 When installing this add-on, pay attention to the following configurations.
 Configure other parameters as required.
 For details, see Cloud Native Cluster Monitoring.